 Quote: “As a co-operative, our four worker-members all take equal responsibility in running the business.
 We aim to pay ourselves a living wage, and further profits are channelled back into the business and toward seeding new community-run projects.”

-Remember this: By trying to avoid senseless pollution you also save money, as a fifth of your shopping bill goes on packaging alone.
+Avoiding senseless pollution also saves you money, as a fifth of a conventional shopping bill goes towards packaging alone.

-Friendly reminder: The trend is up as more such shops and coops open across UK and globally.
-We know we’ve barely scratched the surface with this selection, so if you know of a zero waste shop near you, please add the name, address and website in comments or on the ethical forum.
-Oh, and do to tell us know why you like shopping there.
+The trend is on the up, as more such shops and co-ops open both globally and across the UK.
+We know we’ve barely scratched the surface with this selection, so if you know of a zero-waste shop near you, please add its name, address, and website in the comments below, or on the Ethical forum.
+Oh, and do to tell us why you like shopping there.
 Thank you.

 More zero-waste shops ⤵️